glFusion/mailer/README.md

 ### Sendinblue
   - Create an account and log in at https://www.sendinblue.com.
   - Create a mailing list and enter the list ID in the plugin configuration.
-  - Select "Settings" > "Webhooks" and "Add a new Webhook".
+  - On the Contact List screen, Select "Settings" > "Webhooks" and "Add a new Webhook".
-    - URL to post to: `your_site`/mailer/hook.php?p=Sendinblue
+    - URL to post to: `your_site`/mailer/hooks/hook.php?p=Sendinblue
     - When message is: unsubscribed
     - When a contact is: Added to the list, Updated, Deleted
   - Select Account Settings (upper right) and "SMTP & API"